Sharecare/qualtrics-css/README.md

 ## Usage

-Go to Survey > Look and feel and set the following:
+Go to Survey > Look and feel and set the following according to the application:

 | App                   | Sharecare                                                           | Carefirst                                                           |
 | --------------------- | ------------------------------------------------------------------- | ------------------------------------------------------------------- |
 | Theme:                | Blank                                                               | Blank                                                               |